 - Application procedure (step-by-step procedure)

-- Further grounds for exclusion
+- Additional grounds for exclusion

-- Temporary residence permit for employment
+- Tolerance for employment

-Skilled Immigration Act
+Skilled Worker Immigration Act

 - Recognition of foreign qualifications